 The best way to get to Cape Ashizuri is by car.
 The road to this southern tip of Shikoku is as scenic as the destination, with plenty of rest stops and parks to stop at along the way.

-Once at the cape, there is an observation deck (Tengu no Hana), where you can get a view so panoramic (270 degrees!), the horizon actually curves 😮 Take that, flat-earthers.
+Once at the cape, there is an observation deck where you can get a panoramic view of the ocean.

 Entrance Fee: Free